Lesson Five

 Chromosomes can be involved in evolution in another way.
 Earlier I told you how broken or rearranged chromosomes can cause an imbalance and cause disease in humans.
 Sometimes those rearrangements are not fatal and they might even be helpful in creating a new species!

-Let's consider the chromosomes of humans and the other great apes of Africa.
+of Africa.
 As you know, we have 2n = 46.
-Chimpanzees and gorillas have 48 chromosomes.
+Chimpanzees and gorillas

 If you are surprised to learn that chimps and gorillas have more chromosomes than a human, you should understand that there are many species with many more chromosomes than us.
 The total number of chromosomes in a species is no indication of its "advancement".
 And, as you shall see, funny things happen in chromosome evolution.

-Chimps and gorillas have two extra pairs of chromosomes, so they should have 2n = 50, BUT they do not have human chromosome pair #2, so they really have 2n = 48.
+of chromosomes, so they should have 2n = 50, BUT they do not have

-Chimps and gorillas have two rather unremarkable chromosomes that are not found in humans.
+Chimps and gorillas have two rather unremarkable chromosomes that

+Both of these chromosomes are more V-shaped than X-shaped.
+Let's call them #2p and #2q.
+(You will see why - or maybe you have already guessed.)
+Careful analysis of the chromosomes shows that the human #2 was actually produced by the fusion of those two chromosomes!
 [This particular type of fusion, where two V-shaped chromosomes fuse into one X-shaped chromosome, is common in evolution.
 We call it a "Robertsonian fusion", but you don’t have to know that.]

 Reproductive barriers are an important part of evolution because they cause divergence of the genetic population into separate breeding pools.